B7rian/MACC/README.md

 ### Matrix Storage

-A lot of RAM is required to store 3 1024x1024 matrices with 32-bit samples and coefficients in them.
-The Zync 710 has some options here:
+A lot of RAM could be used to store matrices with 32-bit samples and coefficients in them.
+The Zynq 7010 has some options here:

 1. Up to 2.1Mb of block RAM is offered, in 60 36kb chunks
 2. Distributed RAM can be used, and utilizes some of the 17,600 LUT cells